Propaganda in the Rhodesian Bush War: Rhodesian propaganda efforts in the West

 In June 1966, the Rhodesian Ministry of Information published a pamphlet Rhodesia in the Context of Africa saying: "The hopes and expectations of the [African] masses been dashed in tragedy after tragedy...One island of relative sanity remained in the richly endowed Katanga...But war was waged by the United Nations to destroy this secessionist or 'rebel' government....it is the fashion today to turn a blind eye on the Congo tragedy, and even to suggest that it is an exceptional case from which Europeans in Rhodesia should not draw unwarranted conclusions.
 Embarrassing though it may be, its lessons are there to be learned—by the world no less than Rhodesia".
 In Canada, the Friends of Rhodesia was founded by Gerald Hart and John Baldwin with a total membership of 200 people by 1966.
 Hart told Maclean's that he was not racist, but was for Rhodesia "because they are the same kind of people who helped build Canada.
 Why should they be driven out by a pack of savage aborigines just down from the trees?
 And no, I wouldn’t want my daughter to marry one.
 You’d bastardize both races."

-In November 1966, the AAAA published an ad featuring a map of Africa in The New York Herald Tribune entitled "Sovereignty ... and Strife" listing all of the newly independent African nations which had experienced coups and civil wars in the last year, with the implication that to allow color-blind voting in Rhodesia would be to invite chaos.
+In November 1966, the AAAA published an ad featuring a map of Africa in The New York Herald Tribune entitled "Sovereignty ... and Strife" listing all of the newly independent African nations which had experienced coups and civil wars in the last year, with the implication that to allow colour-blind voting in Rhodesia would be to invite chaos.
 A pamphlet issued by the AAAA from 1966 declared: "Should Rhodesia fail, all of Africa will suffer...Chaos would inundate order, and Africa would not fail to read the message that Western Civilization has abdicated".
 Another pro-Rhodesian group was the American Southern African Council headed by Lake High, a Southern political activist well known for his support of segregation in his native South Carolina.
-Much the council's propaganda was blatantly racist such one article that featured in its magazine American Southern Africa Review in 1970 where it declared that how "Americans suffering under the ravages of such outrageous legislation such as the Civil Rights (forced housing) act of 1968 can only look enviously at the Rhodesians".
-In 1968, the council endorsed George Wallace for president because of his statements that if elected president he would recognize Rhodesia and use Rhodesia as a model for solving America's "Negro problem".
+Much of the council's propaganda was blatantly racist such as one article featured in its magazine American Southern Africa Review in 1970 where it declared that "Americans suffering under the ravages of such outrageous legislation such as the Civil Rights (forced housing) act of 1968 can only look enviously at the Rhodesians".
+In 1968, the council endorsed George Wallace for president because of his statements that, if elected president, he would recognize Rhodesia and use Rhodesia as a model for solving America's "Negro problem".